probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 $ source venv_probnum/bin/activate
 ```

-Check if your venv uses the correct python path and python version.
+Check if your venv uses the correct Python path and Python version.
-(The python path should show something like this `/home/MyUserName/probnum/.venv_probnum/bin/python`.)
+(The Python path should show something like this `/home/MyUserName/probnum/venv_probnum/bin/python`.)
 ```shell
 $ which python
 $ python --version